Gaeilge

 The Employment Equality Act 1998 (Section 20A)(Gender Pay Gap Information) Regulations 2022

-Amendments have been made to the 2022 regulations to reflect the obligation on organisations with over 150 employees to report, and are available at the following link:
+Amendments have been made to the 2022 regulations to reflect the obligation on organisations with over 50 employees to report and will be linked here when the Regulations are available.

 Organisations are asked to select a ‘snapshot’ date in the month of June.
 Their reporting will be based on the employees they have on this date.

-Organisations then have six months to prepare their calculations before reporting six months later, by the end of December.
+Organisations then have five months to prepare their calculations before reporting five months later, by the end of November.

 How to calculate the size of the organisation for gender pay gap reporting purposes